-He became a citizen in 1895.
+Max became a citizen in 1895.
 The certificate reads "Know ye, that at a Circuit Court of the United States, begun and holden at Boston, within and for the Massachusetts District, on the fifteenth day of May, in the year of our Lord one thousand eight hundred and ninety-five.
 To wit: on the 31st day of August, A.D.
 1895, Max Singer of Boston (sic) in said district, pedler (sic) born at Russia having produced the evidence and taken the oath required by law, was admitted to become a citizen of the said United States according to the Acts of Congress in such case made and provided."

-The petition lists Max's address as 103 Salem Street, in Boston, though it appears that he had lived in Lewiston at least since 1893, and probably since his initial arrival in 1888.
+The petition lists Max's address as 103 Salem Street, in Boston, though it appears that he had lived in Lewiston at least since 1893.
 This Boston address was very near to a dry goods business with which Abraham's store in Lewiston did business.